Transfer of Development Rights

 - The amount of TDRs readily available in King County’s Program (i.e. the supply of TDR).

-TDR prices will vary depending on whether the TDRs are used inside partner cities or within unincorporated King County, and the amount of development capacity each TDR provides a developer.
+TDR prices will vary depending on the amount of development capacity each TDR provides a developer – which differs among partner cities and urban unincorporated King County.

 TDRs cannot be used everywhere.
 King County has designated receiving areas in unincorporated King County and approved partner cities.
 TDRs in each receiving area provide different development capacity.
 Specific details on how to use TDRs in each receiving area can be found on the receiving site information page.

-Transferrable development rights are bought and sold through private party transactions, facilitated by TDR program staff; TDRs can also be purchased from the King County TDR Bank, which acquires TDRs from private property with high conservation value which is under threat of development.
+Transferrable development rights are bought and sold through private party transactions, facilitated by TDR program staff; TDRs can also be purchased from the King County TDR Bank, which acquires TDRs from private property with high conservation value with remaining development potential.

-To help you understand and participate in the TDR market, the King County TDR program offers:
+To help prospective buyers and sellers understand and participate in the TDR market, the King County TDR program offers:

 - Sales data for all TDR transactions in tabular format,